Hakuraku District

-The girls were obviously not experienced in the art of traditional Japanese dress.
-They had a great deal of trouble executing the short, gliding steps in their geta, and were continuously losing their balance and grabbing on to something or someone close by, usually a missionary.
+The girls were not experienced in the art of traditional Japanese dress and had a great deal of trouble executing the short, gliding steps in their geta.
+They were constantly losing their balance and grabbing on to something convenient—like a missionary.

 "You know what kind of trouble we'll be in if anybody sees us like this?"
 Gordon said to Thackeray.
 Shinako had at that moment fallen somewhat into his arms.